-Metro Vancouver Canopy Target
+Regional Canopy Target

-Metro Vancouver's Climate 2050 strategy encourages leadership in adaptation of infrastructure, ecosystems, and communities.
-The Nature and Ecosystems "roadmap"47 guides implementation for natural assets.
-Metro Vancouver has set a target to increase the region-wide canopy cover within the Urban Containment Boundary (UCB) to 40% by 2050.
+Metro 2050, the Regional Growth Strategy and Metro Vancouver's Climate 2050 Nature and Ecosystems Roadmap both include a regional target to increase tree canopy cover within the Metro 2050 Urban Containment Boundary (UCB) to 40% by 2050.
 Regional canopy cover was last measured at 32% within the UCB in 2014.
 Port Moody's canopy cover inside the UCB is 43% as of 2019.
-Port Moody is a net contributor to urban canopy cover regionally and is one of the few municipalities that is already meeting the regional target for Climate 2050.
+Port Moody is a net contributor to urban canopy cover regionally and is one of the few municipalities that is already meeting the regional target.